ouya/docs/setup.md

         %SingleAdbInterface% = USB_Install, USB\VID_2836&PID_0010
         %CompositeAdbInterface% = USB_Install, USB\VID_2836&PID_0010&MI_01

 6. **Important**: There should be no carriage return after the hex value.
+Any blank lines in this file will result in an error.
 Connect your OUYA to your PC (Micro USB to USB), open Command Prompt (Win+R then type **cmd**), and run the following commands

         adb kill-server